ppy/osu-wiki/news/2024/2024-07-29-the-followpoint-flaro-the-queen-of-speed.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/10323184">Flaro</a></p>

 Scores that are on my to-do list currently are probably [Rat Race](https://osu.ppy.sh/beatmapsets/958005#osu/2069969), [Everything Went Numb](https://osu.ppy.sh/beatmapsets/414289#osu/898106), [Happy!
 Lucky!](https://osu.ppy.sh/beatmapsets/1594964#osu/3257742), and just focusing on more aim oriented scores in general.
-I don't really pay attention to the scores that others get, but I always get super hyped when I see another high BPM aim score from [mrekk](https://osu.ppy.sh/users/7562902), those are always legendary to watch, and I hope to see more.
+I don't really pay attention to the scores that others get, but I always get super hyped when I see another high BPM aim score from ::mrekk::{ user-id=7562902 }, those are always legendary to watch, and I hope to see more.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/11354436" style="background-image: url('/wiki/shared/avatars/Utiba.jpg')"></a>